Michael Rapino

-Michael Rapino is a Canadian-American businessman and the CEO and president of Live Nation Entertainment, Inc, parent company of events/concert promoter Live Nation and ticket sales operation Ticketmaster.
+Michael J. Rapino is a Canadian-American businessman and the CEO and president of Live Nation Entertainment, Inc, parent company of events/concert promoter Live Nation and ticket sales operation Ticketmaster.

 In the late 1990s, Rapino co-founded Core Audience Entertainment, a concert promoting company, and later held several roles at Clear Channel Entertainment.
-In 2005 he spun out the concert company from Clear Channel and created Live Nation that listed as a public company in Dec 2005.
+In 2005 he spun out the concert company from Clear Channel and created Live Nation Entertainment that listed as a public company in Dec 2005.

+By 2026, his management of Live Nation Entertainment was found too controversial due to monopolies over live event ticket sales, threats to some arena management, and overcharge of ticket prices, with Rapino confirmed to have personally threatened at least one arena head over the use of Ticketmaster.

 Early life and education

 Michael Rapino was born in Thunder Bay, Ontario, to a Catholic-Italian family and earned a bachelor of business administration degree from Lakehead University in 1989.
 While attending Lakehead, Rapino promoted bands at local bars and signed his first artist, Jeff Healey.

 Career

 While at Lakehead, Rapino landed a job as a beer rep for Labatt Breweries and started promoting bands at local bars, arranging a weekly ad in The Argus called "The Blue Zone" that featured live music events happening in Thunder Bay that upcoming weekend.
 After graduation, he moved to Toronto and continued his career as a sales representative for Labatt.
 He remained at the company for ten years in different marketing and entertainment roles.
 In the late 1990s Rapino founded Core Audience Entertainment, a concert promotion company that operated in Canada.
 Core Audience Entertainment was acquired by SFX Entertainment in 1999, which was in turn acquired by Clear Channel Communications in 2000.
 Rapino held several roles at Clear Channel Entertainment.
 He was later named CEO of Live Nation when it was spun off from Clear Channel in 2005.